-If you wish to exercise your right of appeal against a decision in accordance with the School Standards and Framework Act, 1998, you should write, within 20 school days of the date of your decision letter, to the Clerk to the Diocese of Southwell & Nottingham Appeals Committee, c/o the school office.
+If you wish to exercise your right of appeal against a decision in accordance with the School Standards and Framework Act, 1998, you should write, within 20 school days of the date of your decision letter, to the Clerk to the Independent Appeals Committee, c/o the school office.

-2.7 Fraudulent information
+Fraudulent information

-Honesty and integrity are values that as a Christian school we hold dearly.
-The Governing Body shall withdraw the offer or allocation of a place, if it has been obtained as a result of fraudulent or misleading information.
+The Governing Body may withdraw the offer or allocation of a place, if it has been obtained as a result of fraudulent or misleading information which has denied a place to a child with a stronger claim to the place at the school.

-2.8 Deferred entry
+Deferred entry

 Parents of children who are offered a place at the school may choose to defer the start of full-time education for their child until compulsory school age.
-If parents/carers wish to take up this option, they may arrange the details with the head teacher of the school.
+If parents / carers wish to take up this option, they may arrange the details with the head teacher of the school.
 Where entry is deferred the place for that child will be held and not offered to another child.
 Parents are, however, not able to defer entry beyond the beginning of the term after the child's fifth birthday, nor beyond the academic year for which the original application was accepted.

-2.9 Multiple births
+Multiple births

 Where applications are received in respect of twins, triplets or children of other multiple births, the Governing Body will endeavour to offer places in the same school, admitting above the planned admission number where necessary.
-If this is not possible, the parent/carer will be asked which child(ren) should take up the place(s).
-The parent/carer will still have a right of appeal against a refusal of a place.
+If this is not possible, the parent / carer will be asked which child(ren) should take up the place(s).
+The parent / carer will still have a right of appeal against a refusal of a place.